-Students wishing to craft an internship project around a particular issue or area are encouraged to propose a self-designed internship.
+Students wishing to focus their Fellowship on a particular issue or area are encouraged to propose a self-designed internship.

 For a project planned by the student to take place outside of the United States.
 Open to Haverford and Bryn Mawr students.